Kaushik-2005/Kaushik-2005/readme.md

 # 💫 About Me:
-- I'm Kaushik a third-year undergrad at Amrita Viswa Vidyapeetham, Amritampuri.<br>
+- I'm Kaushik a third-year undergrad at Amrita Vishwa Vidyapeetham, Amritapuri.<br>
 - I'm working on DL and LLM's.